If tomorrow, you meet Bill Gates in the elevator or get a call from Warren Buffet asking you to pitch your business, will you know what to say?

 Lastly, don’t forget an opportunity most times don’t give advance notice of when, where, and how.
 It can meet you at the mall, in the cafeteria, on a plane or even while using an ATM machine.
 It can come at any time of the day and the least you can do is to be prepared.
 Also, remember to bring your business cards with you everywhere you go because sometimes all you have to connect with someone is 5 seconds.
 And in such cases, your business cards though small can be the difference between barely surviving and greatly thriving.

 Thanks for reading!
 Did you learn anything from reading this article?
 What other ways can one develop or prepare a pitch?
-Share with me in the comment box below.
+Leave a comment below and remember to share this post with a friend.